 - Create some patriotic fidget spinner art with this fast and fun project!

-Books about Independence Day and America’s History
+Books about Independence Day and America’s History For Kids

 - Read Magic Tree House “Revolutionary War on Wednesday” and accompanying non-fiction companion Fact Tracker “American Revolution” by Mary Pope Osbourne